 To avoid waste, measure the amount of feed your chickens need daily and only give them that.
 Even though chickens love to eat almost all the time, they end up wasting the food if it’s in excess.
-You’ll find them urinating and excreting in it, making the food unhealthy.
+You’ll find them defecating in it, contaminating the food.

 Serve every chicken

 If your flock is large, you have to look out for chickens at the bottom of the pecking order because they might barely get enough to eat.
 Chickens usually compete for food, especially when there are many of them and if the available feed is low.

 Some chickens can even bully others into backing out of eating and having all the food to themselves.
 To ensure every chicken is fed, you can have multiple feeders and divide your flock into groups.
 You can also separate the aggressive ones from the docile chickens.

 Stick to the feeding hours

 To ensure you don’t forget to feed your chickens when they should be fed, create a routine for feeding your chickens and stick to it.
 A routine will make you more committed to raising your flock, as well as control your chickens’ appetites.

 They’ll get used to the feeding hours, so you can ration the portion you serve them.
 Besides, regular feeding hours allow you to monitor health changes, feeding patterns, how different seasons affect them, etc. If you won’t be around to feed your chickens, deputize your duty.

 The chances are high that your chickens will pass out waste into their food and also eat that same food.
 Chickens can often create a messy environment.
 As a chicken owner, you have to flush out toxins from their gut to maintain their intestinal worms.
 Ensure you use the appropriate deworming medication suitable for your chicken breed.